slate-engineering/slate-for-chrome/README.md

 2. If your file has successfully uploaded, but you still see the uploading bar, something went wrong when updating the local storage.

   Temporary fix: Open the Uploads page and clear your upload history or click the 'Reset upload count' button.

+### Feature requests & bug reporting
+Feel free to file a new issue with a respective title and description on this repo with your feature request or bug report!

+### License
+The Slate for Chrome app is released under the MIT License.